 Demystifying AI: Is it the Future of Humanity or our Demise?

-media release: Stop by for a symposium/discussion on AI, Demystifying AI: Is it the future of humanity or our demise?
+media release: A philosophical conversation about AI and consciousness, the impact of AI on jobs, the arts, and the environment.
+Stop by to participate for a discussion on the topic, Demystifying AI: Is it the future of humanity or our demise?
 With E. Hughes, author of Reality Unbound: The Digital Mind (and the Nature of Reality).
-If you would like to participate as a speaker, please send your proposal or reach out via https://realityunbound.org/
+If you would like to participate as a speaker, please send your proposal via https://realityunbound.org/

 Comments and public discourse at this event is welcome.